Written by ASAP’s expert immigration lawyers · Updated

-In May 2025, Immigration and Customs Enforcement (ICE) started to detain many immigrants at their hearings in immigration court.
-As of August 2025, the government has slowed down arrests in some immigration courts, but continues the arrests in others.
 The situation is rapidly changing.
 To learn about what is happening at your immigration court, you can try to find a lawyer in your area.

-Since May 2025, ICE has detained many immigrants at their immigration court hearings.
-As of August 2025, the government has slowed down arrests in some immigration courts, but continues the arrests in others.
+As of September 2025, the government has slowed down arrests in some immigration courts, but continues arrests in others.
+To learn about what is happening at your immigration court, you can try to find a lawyer in your area.

 You can try to find a lawyer to attend your hearing with you.
 Having a lawyer does not stop you from being detained, but a lawyer can try to advocate for you.
 Even if you do not have a lawyer to go with you, it can be useful to speak with a lawyer before the hearing about your specific case.

 You can also consider asking a friend or family member who is a U.S. citizen to go with you to your hearing to support you, so they can tell others if you are detained.
 They may want to bring proof of their U.S. citizenship.
-It could also be helpful If they speak English.
+It could also be helpful if they speak English.

 If you are applying for asylum, you can bring a copy of your stamped asylum application, or you can prepare an asylum application to submit at the hearing.
 Showing proof that you are applying for asylum does not stop you from being detained, but it can help you make an argument to the judge that you are ready to continue fighting your case.